CISS-VAE/CISS-VAE-python/docs/source/vignette.md

 ## Other params
     verbose = False,
     return_silhouettes = False, ## if true, will return silhouettes from clustering.
-If run_cissvae did not perform clustering, will return "None"
+If run_cissvae did not perform clustering, will return "None" return_history = False, ## if true, will return training MSE history as pandas dataframe )
-)

 ## OPTIONAL - PLOT VAE ARCHITECTURE